bonsairobo/building-blocks/README.md

 ### Benchmarks

 To run the benchmarks (using the "criterion" crate), go to the root of a crate and run `cargo bench`.
+As of version 0.5.0, all benchmark results are posted in the release notes.

 ## Configuration